-After validating that IS-29e provides out-of-beam carrier rejection and thereby interference mitigation, we moved the interference source to inside Beam K01 and validated a second interference mitigation technique.
+After validating that the Intelsat Epic satellite provides out-of-beam carrier rejection and thereby interference mitigation, we moved the interference source to the spot beam and validated a second interference mitigation technique.

 To create an in-beam interferer, we transmitted a matched carrier from the hub location.
 This carrier was separate from, and in addition to, the remote-to-hub video carrier.
 At the start of this test, the video carrier was as shown in Figure 6.
 This is identical to the start of the out-of-beam interferer testing, i.e. Figure 2.
 As before, in this mode, the video signal was properly received at the hub and video quality was excellent.